nickw409/TimeSculptor/deliverables/Report_5.md

 **Kimberly:**

-- worked on learning react
+- Worked on learning react

 **Nick:**

+- Worked on NodeJS and setting up remote servers.
+- Created Report_5.md and CONTRIBUTING.md to help the team.

 **Noah:**